lgoyes/BookNotes/TheCleanCoder-RobertMartin.md

 #### The professional option

+* TDD is a discipline that enhances certainty, courage, defect reduction, documentation and design.

+### What TDD is not?

+* You can still write bad code even if you write your tests first.
+Indeed, you can write bad tests.

 ## 6. Practicing

+* When performance matters, professionals practice.

+### Some background on Practicing

+#### Twenty-two zeros

+* What am I doing with this increase in power of 22 factors of ten?
+I'm writing `if` statements, `while` loops, and assignments.
+* I've got better tools and better languages to write these statements with.
+But the nature of the statements hasn't changes in all that time.

+#### Turnaround time

+* The way we work has changed dramatically.
+* Programmers today don't wait for compiles.
+You can spin around the red-green-refactor cycle in seconds.
+* Doing anything quickly requires practice.
+Spinning around the code/test loop quickly requires you to make very quick decisions.
+Making decisions quickly means being able to recognize a vast number of situations and problems and simply know how to address them.

+### The coding Dojo

+* Many programmers have adopted a martial arts mataphor for their practice sessions.

+#### Kata

+* A kata is a precise set of choreographed movements that simulates one side of a combat.
+The goal is perfection.
+* The purpose is to train our mind and body how to react in a particular combat situation.
+* A programming kata is a precise set of choreographed key strokes and mouse movements that simulates the solving of some programming problem.
+You aren't solving the problem because you already know the solution.
+Rather, you are practicing the movements and decisions involved in solving the problem.
+* Many katas are recorded at `katas.softwarecraftsmanship.org`, and `codekata.pragprog.com`.

+#### Wasa

+* `ping-pong`.
+The two partners choose a kata, or a simple problem.
+One programmer writes a unit test and then the other must make it pass.
+Then, they reverse roles.

+#### Randori

+* Randori is free-form combat.
+* With the screen projected on the wall, one person writes a test and then sits down.
+The next person makes the test pass and then writes the next test.

+#### Broadening your experience

+#### Open source

+* one way to stay ahead of the curve is to contribute to an open source project.

+#### Practice Ethics

+* Professional programmers practice on their own time.
+* Since your practice time is your own time, you don't have to use the same language or platforms that you use with your employer.

 ## 7. Acceptance Testing

+### Communicating Requirements

+* It was clear that his emphasis had changed from learning how to do it himself to making sure that what I did wasa what he wanted.
+* It became very clear to me that he was the sculptor and I was the tool he was wielding.
+* The customer's vision of the features does not often survive actual contact with the computer.

+#### Premature precision

 ## 8. Testing Strategies
 ## 9. Time Management
 ## 10. Estimation